cilium/cilium/Documentation/gettingstarted/k8s-install-openshift-okd.rst

 .. note::

-   It's highly recommended to read the docs, unless you have installed OpenShift in the past.
+   It is highly recommended to read the OpenShift documentation, unless you have installed OpenShift in the past.
 Here are a few notes that you may find useful.

-   - with the AWS provider ``openshift-install`` will not work properly when MFA credentials are stored in ``~/.aws/credentials``, traditional credentials are required
+   - With the AWS provider ``openshift-install`` will not work properly when MFA credentials are stored in ``~/.aws/credentials``, traditional credentials are required.
-   - with the Azure provider ``openshift-install`` will prompt for credentials and store them in ``~/.azure/osServicePrincipal.json``, it doesn't simply pickup ``az login`` credentials.
-It's recommended to setup a dedicated service principal and use it
+   - With the Azure provider ``openshift-install`` will prompt for credentials and store them in ``~/.azure/osServicePrincipal.json``, it doesn't simply pickup ``az login`` credentials.
+It's recommended to setup a dedicated service principal and use it.
-   - with the GCP provider ``openshift-install`` will only work with a service account key, which has to be set using ``GOOGLE_CREDENTIALS`` environment variable (e.g. ``GOOGLE_CREDENTIALS=service-account.json``).
+   - With the GCP provider ``openshift-install`` will only work with a service account key, which has to be set using ``GOOGLE_CREDENTIALS`` environment variable (e.g. ``GOOGLE_CREDENTIALS=service-account.json``).
      Follow `Openshift Installer documentation <https://github.com/openshift/installer/blob/master/docs/user/gcp/iam.md>`_